Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 And that’s the kind of targeted growth you want from a giveaway.

-Most of you are probably familiar with the next one on our list of small business marketing ideas.
+Most of you are probably familiar with the next one on our list of small business marketing materials.

-Sending weekly newsletters keeps your brand in front of your audience on a regular basis while establishing brand consumer trust in the process.
+Sending weekly newsletters keeps your brand in front of your audience while establishing trust.

 It also gives you another opportunity to be authentic, which we know customers care about.